LLNL/lbann/docs/layers/loss_layers.rst

 L2Norm2
 ----------------------------------------

-Square of L2 vector norm
+The :python:`L2Norm2` layer is the square of L2 vector norm.

 .. math::